 In 1934 Captain Viner's son, Mr Raymond Farrer Viner, joined the business as an articled clerk.
 He assisted with the letting, management and sales of many of the landed properties in the Plymouth area including Beechwood, Langdon Court, Sydenham, Thorn, Trematon, and Wembury House.
 He qualified as a chartered auctioneer and estate agent, later known as a chartered surveyor, in 1939.

-Mr Raymond Farrer Viner married Miss Barbara Elliot Square, daughter of the Plymouth solicitor and chairman of the Plymouth Argyle Football Club, Mr Edward Elliot Square, at Emmanuel Church on October 28th 1939.
+Mr Raymond Farrer Viner married Miss Barbara Elliot Square, daughter of the Plymouth solicitor and chairman of the Plymouth Argyle Football Club, Mr Edward Elliot Square, at Emmanuel Church, Compton Gifford, on October 28th 1939.

 Being already a member of the Territorial Army, he served in the Royal Artillery during the Second World War, in which he gained the rank of Major.
 He twice served with the Expeditionary Forces in North West Europe, including at Dunkirk, and ended his military career as second in command of the Eleventh Medium Regiment, Royal Artillery.

 In 1946 he returned to join the family business and 'set about bringing a more urban flavour to the practice'.
 He was taken into partnership with his father in 1947.

 The Prudential Building was badly damaged during the War and was demolished in 1951, as a result of which the business moved to a Nissen hut at number 55 York Street.